omidarmat/webDevNotes/html-css/html-css.md

 }
 ```

+> The `<section>` element is usually used as a very generic part of any HTML document.
+It is a common practice to separate different sections of your webpage using the `<section>` element.

 3. Inline-block box: they look inline from the outside, but behaves like block-level on the inside.
 So they occupy the space they need for their content, and therefore they don't create line breaks after themselves.
 However, the CSS box model applies as we learned.
 So height and width are applied, and margins and paddings are applied in all directions.
 There are no HTML element that is by default an inline-block box, but you can set the box type of an element to inline-block by using the `display` property:

 ```css